COLLEGE

 • Official campus visits & verbal commits

-• Outreach to 50+ programs minimum
+• Outreach to 50+ programs across divisions

 • Player résumé + highlight reel ready